PINTO0309/onnx2tf/docs/fb_refactor7_improvements.md

 The established rewrite-only reconciliation guard remains unchanged because unused-tensor deletion alone does not require shape propagation.

+The fallback-only dynamic rank-one Unsqueeze/Reshape-shape result is also staged instead of discarded.
+Its following topological and logical-layout refreshes remain unconditional, preserving the recursive fallback contract while making later scan-elision analysis evidence-based.

 ## Smaller internal owners

 - Typed ONNX `Constant` lowering is isolated in its op-family module while